-When a patient has lost bone structure around their teeth because of gum disease, Drs.
-Bryce and Ronald Darden may recommend a bone graft in Glendora, California.
+When a patient has lost bone structure around their teeth because of gum disease, Dr. Bryce Darden may recommend a bone graft in Glendora, California.
 Gum disease is an infection that attacks the gums and bone that surround and support the teeth.
 In the advanced stages, gum disease causes the gums and bone to deteriorate, which can lead to tooth loss.
 Bone grafts are used to repair the damage to the bones surrounding and supporting the teeth to prevent tooth loss.

-To perform a bone graft, our dentists will separate your gums from your teeth so they can access the tooth roots and the surrounding bone.
+To perform a bone graft, our dentist will separate your gums from your teeth so they can access the tooth roots and the surrounding bone.
 After cleaning your tooth roots, the holes in the bone will be filled using graft material.
 Bone graft may include bits of materials like:

 - Your bone